jraines/clojure-webdev-first-steps/README.md

 On the server, we have a similar `om/parser` function which takes the app state and a `:read` function.

 In the request handler, we respond with a transit-encoded result of parsing the state and the query expression fragment that was sent, which is nested in the `:remote` key of the transit encoded params (these are decoded for us by ring-transit).
-This is where using transit pays off -- we can pass this piece ofthe request directly into the parser.
+This is where using transit pays off -- we can pass this piece of the request directly into the parser function (note - this is the function *created* by `om/parser` as parameterized with your read (and mutate, which I don't cover here) functions).

 In the case of `:description`, the value is sent back to the server, but since there is no `:sender` key in the app state on the server, we send back `:not-found` and let the client handle that.